dockerstuff/docker-sextractor/README.md

 > How do you look at raw values in excel?

-SExtractor will output a .cat file rename your .cat file .csv
+SExtractor will output a .cat file rename your .cat file .csv.
-Open a new Excel document and select file / import / CSV file Save as CSV
+1. Open a new Excel document and select File / Import / CSV file.
+2. Save as CSV
+>Can this be automated?

-You can visualize these coordinates in ImageJ/Fiji:
+**You can visualize these coordinates in ImageJ/Fiji:**
 - Install the ImageJ macros as described in 1.4 above
 - In ImageJ, click the double red arrow on the right and load `DIGE_SExtractor_tools`
 - Click the button labeled “Import XY… Tool”